100sun/network/README.md

 * connecting network edges by access network by link
 * the mesh of interconnected routers
 * 2 functions of network core
-    1. routing: Get a path from source host -> destination host by using routing algorithms
+    1. **routing**: Get a path from source host -> destination host by using routing algorithms
-    2. forwarding: Move packets from the before router -> the next router by using forwarding table
+    2. **forwarding**: Move packets from the before router -> the next router by using forwarding table

 ## Two fundamental approaches to moving data